 This page of the guide to Baldur's Gate 3 has the plot summary of the add-on for Baldur's Gate 2 called Baldur's Gate 2: Throne of Bhaal.

 Bhaal's children start a war to destroy Faerun.
 A war for dominance and their father's legacy.
 His power, his domain, his throne.
 Isn't commuting a mass slaughter the best way to gain the right to all of this?
 And these are only five descendants of the god.
 The rest of those who have the Lord of Murder's blood flowing in their veins are persecuted and hunted down.
 Those who survived took refuge in the city of Saradush.
-Since you're related to this happy family, guess who's going to have to clean up the mess.
+Since you're related to this happy family, guess who's gonna have to clean up the mess.

 You rest in Suldanesselar, but the peace doesn't last long.
 Ellesime sends you to the sacred grove to meet the ancient gods.
 You listen to a not-so-optimistic prophecy.
 After that, you are attacked by Illasera, your sister.
 Only of you can survive this.
 When the offspring of Bhaal falls lifeless, some force pulls you to a familiar place.
 A place that looks like hell.
 It turns out to be Pocket Plane, Bhaal's private chamber.
 It's a lovely place.

 You are greeted by Solar, a powerful being who promises to support you with knowledge and advice in the battles ahead.
 After he disappears, you see a familiar silhouette emerging from nothingness.
 It's Sarevok.
 This time he offers to serve you in exchange for a little bit of your soul.
 You agreed.
 Your nemesis has become one of your most powerful allies – and if you play the things right, you will even be able to make him good.
 But this will take a lot of time.
 In the Pocket Plane, you will also meet a chatty imp who turns out to be one of the greatest engineers in all the Planes and Forgotten Realms.